Gentoo Development Guide

 done < some_file

-See die and Subshells
+See die and subshells

-for an explanation of why while read < file should
+for an explanation of why while read < file

-be used over cat file | while read.
+be used over cat file | while read

-There are a number of special ${} constructs in bash which either
+There are a number of special ${}

 manipulate or return information based upon variables.
 These can be used instead